helios-network/helios-core/docs/docs/nodes/Validators/mainnet/canonical_chain_upgrade/canonical-10004-rc1-patch.md

 Validators successfully migrate from the 10004-rc1 Injective Chain to 10004-rc1 patch without purging the blockchain history and all validators are up within 1-2 hours.

 2. Not-so-happy path
 Validators have trouble upgrading the chain.
-This could be some consensus-breaking changes not covered in the upgrade handler, or compatibility issue of the migrated state with new injectived binary, but validators can at least export the genesis.
+This could be some consensus-breaking changes not covered in the upgrade handler, or compatibility issue of the migrated state with new heliades binary, but validators can at least export the genesis.

 3. Abort path
 In the rare event that the team becomes aware of unnoticed critical issues, the Injective team will attempt to patch all the breaking states and provide another official binary within 36 hours.